Cleanup begins in soggy Northeast as Henri plods back to sea

 Roseann and John Kiernan said they’d have to likely toss their appliances, tear up walls and carpets and replace their car after their house filled with nearly 2 feet of water on Sunday.

 “This is what we were left with.
-Nothing, nothing,” lamented Roseanne Kiernan.
+Nothing, nothing,” lamented Roseann Kiernan.
 “They told us that everything has to go.”

 A few miles away from Monroe, the whirring of portable pumps split the air on the main street in Jamesburg, another hard-hit New Jersey community.